Benefits of Domestic Home Heating Oil

 Home heating oil vs electric: what are the differences?

 While an oil boiler works by heating oil from your storage tank, an electric boiler works by running water through an element and heating it with electricity.
 Both oil and electric heating have their benefits, and the latter is becoming increasingly popular in the UK as more people moving towards environmentally friendly heating solutions.
 However, like gas, electric boilers are supplied on demand.
 As such, when you use an electric boiler, you’re often tied into a tariff and this means you could feel the immediate impact of any price changes.
+You can get an easy and quick heating oil quote for your home with our quote tool.

 Is home heating oil elastic or inelastic?